 The forestay can be lengthened by fitting extra toggles, see table 3.3.3.
 Several toggles are usually required to change the mast rake noticeably.
 These can only be fitted at the upper end of the system.
-On a Furlex with an 8mm (5/16") forestay of the normal length 15400 mm (50"6"), the masthead is moved 158 mm (65/8") aft if the forestay is lengthened using a standard toggle H=50 mm (2").
+On a Furlex with an Ø12 mm forestay of the normal length (20000 mm), the masthead is moved 220 mm aft if the forestay is lengthened using a standard toggle (H=65mm).

-14.2 To shorten the forestay.
+14.2 To shorten the forestay

-To shorten the Forlex system the forestay wire as well as the luff section have to be shortened.
-See Dismantling chapter 17 and Assembly of the Furlex system, chapter 4
+To shorten the Furlex system the forestay wire as well as the luff section have to be shortened.
+See "Dismantling", chapter 17 and "Assembly of the Furlex system", chapter 4.

-Note.
-The system must never be shortened by removing the lower Furlex toggle between the forestay and the lower bearing assembly.
-(See "Forestay attachment-guiding principle chapter 3.1 and "Hull attachment." chapter 3.3)
+NB: The system must never be shortened by removing the lower Furlex toggle between the forestay and the lower bearing assembly.
+(See "Forestay attachment-guiding principle", chapter 3.1 and "Hull attachment", chapter 3.3).